-The selected clock source generates the processor and peripheral clock sources.
-The processor clock source is divided by two to produce the internal instruction cycle clock, FCY.
+The processor clock source is divided by two to produce the internal instruction cycle clock, Fcy.
 In this document, the instruction cycle clock is also denoted by Fosc/2.
 The internal instruction cycle clock, Fosc/2, can be provided on the OSCO I/O pin for some operating modes of the Primary Oscillator.